 The package says these mushrooms are found in Northeast China growing under hazelnut trees.
 From fragments in the package it looks like these can grow to about 3 inches diameter, but most were much smaller.
 The package suggests these be used in stews, stir fries and soups.

-sharp, slightly spicy flavor.
-The caps sty fairly firm.
-The stems should be
+slightly sharp, slightly spicy flavor.
+The caps stay fairly firm.
+The

-chopped for use.
-Use these in recipes where stronger flavors are appropriate.
+stems should be chopped for use.
+Use these in recipes where stronger

-commercially on prepared corn cobs.
-They're sold in clusters of medium length
+grown commercially on prepared corn cobs.
+They're sold in clusters of

-(they're a bit bitter raw) and "stem on", sautéed or in stir fries
+cooked (they're a bit bitter raw) and "stem on", sautéed or in

-or soups and remain slightly crunchy even with longer cooking.
-The flavor
+stir fries or soups, and remain slightly crunchy even with longer

 Jinding Mushroom -